arcatdmz/picode/lib/phybots/library/README_connector.txt

 BlueCove is used for bluetooth connection.
 It is developed at http://bluecove.org/ and distributed under Apache License, Version 2.0.

+jfantom from LeJOS project is used for LEGO Fantom connection.
+It is developed at http://lejos.sourceforge.net/ and distributed under Mozilla Publiic License 1.0.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 http://phybots.com/